jordifierro/pachatary-android/README.md

 Scroll (with a cool parallax effect) is enabled to allow full text read.

-#### CreateSceneActivity
+#### CreateSceneActivity and EditSceneActivity

-This screen is used to handle the scene creation form flow.
+This screens are used to handle the scene creation and edition form flow (that are almost the same).
-It only appears visible to the user to show a loader while creating the scene.
+They only appears visible to the user to show a loader while creating the scene or ask user if wants to modify the scene picture.
 Here are the form screens:

 ##### EditTitleAndDescriptionActivity